MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsEmergencyCallingPolicy.md

 ```

 ### -PolicyName
 The Identity of the Teams Emergency Calling policy to apply to the user.
+To remove an existing user level policy assignment, specify PolicyName as $null.

 ```yaml
 Type: String